 The insolvency practitioner will work out an ‘arrangement’ covering the amount of debt you can pay and a payment schedule.
 They must do this within a month of being appointed.

-They’ll write to creditors about the arrangement and invite them to a meeting to vote on it.
+They’ll write to creditors about the arrangement and invite them to vote on it.

 To get a CVA, it must be approved by creditors who are owed at least 75% of the debt.